slietar/obj-repr/readme.md

 This library generates code for a JavaScript expression that evaluates to the provided input value, similar to the `repr()` function in Python.
 Compared to JSON and similar serialization solutions, `obj-repr` has support for the following:

 - repeated and circular references
-- typed arrays
+- typed arrays and `ArrayBuffer`
 - bigints
 - `Map`, `Set`
 - `Date`, `RegExp`, `URL`

 Under the hood, `obj-repr` returns code that creates an IIFE which resolves all references and recreates complex functions.
-It is meant to be used with JavaScript code generators, such as bundlers, when passing data from the bundler's options the to the output files.
+It is meant to be used with JavaScript code generators, such as bundlers, when passing data from input options the to output files.

 ## Installation